Swarchal/Swarchal.github.io/posts/20230123_levels_of_python.md

 ## conclusion

-Personally I think around level 4 (namedtuples/dataclasses) is a sweet spot for the type of work I do, which is making small tools for scientific computing.
+Personally I think around level 4 (namedtuples/dataclasses passed to functions) is a sweet spot for the type of work I do, which is making small tools for scientific computing.
 I think there's more to explore here as "enterprise" code is generally associated with OOP.
 I'm not entirely sure why, but it would be interesting to see what would be considered "enterprisey" code written in a functional style.